NagaNit/AB_testing/README.md

 > 1. The p-value here suggests that that new page is not statistically significant as 0.19 > 0.05.
 > 2. z_score is less than 1.6448, therefore, we would fail to reject the Null.
 > 3. In this study, We conclude that, as there is no significant evidence to choose the $$H_1$$ alternative hypothesis it's better to stay with the old page rather than choosing the new page.

+Hey reviewer, the previous reviewer is saying I have copied from my own git repo which is (https://github.com/NagaNit) which is ridiculous and flagged me with plagiarism and he asked me to prove that's my account.
+ Before Checking the plagiarism tool I would like to tell one thing, If you found any similar code matches with others like function, loops, assigning variables, and some visualization it is a complete coincidence.